Interception: Gridiron football

-If the intercepting team has the lead and there is little time left in the game, the intercepting player may down the ball immediately and not attempt to gain any yardage; the team then runs out the clock using scrimmage plays.
+If the intercepting team has the lead, and there is little time left in the game, the intercepting player may down the ball immediately and not attempt to gain any yardage; the team then runs out the clock using scrimmage plays.
 This eliminates the chance of a fumble that could be recovered by the other team.
 There are also player safety implications: when the ball is turned over, the play is now suddenly and unexpectedly moving in the opposite direction.
 All of the players on offense are instantly susceptible to unexpected blocks, even if not attempting to stop the ball carrier; a hard and unseen block can result in severe injuries.
 Additionally, offensive players, particularly the quarterback, are often inexperienced tacklers and are at risk of injuring themselves while tackling the ball carrier.

 Only the interception of a forward pass is recorded statistically as an interception, for both the passer and the intercepting player.
 If a receiver fails to catch the ball and bobbles or tips it before it is intercepted, even if his action was entirely responsible for the interception, it is always recorded as an interception thrown by the passer.
 The interception of a lateral pass is recorded as a fumble by the passer.

 Notable players

 Canadian Football League

+In 1938 (20 years before the CFL was established) Joe Zelikovitz of the Ottawa Rough Riders caught seven interceptions in one game.

 In an 11-year CFL career, Less Browne recorded 87 interceptions during the 1980s and 90s, which is both a CFL and all-pro record.
 He was inducted into the Canadian Football Hall of Fame (CFHF) in 2002.

 Barron Miles, a defensive back in the early 2000s for the BC Lions and Montreal Alouettes, recorded 66 interceptions, tied for second all-time, in a 12-year CFL career.
 He is also the all-time leader in blocked kicks with 13.
 He was inducted into the CFHF in 2018.

 Larry Highbaugh played for the BC Lions and Edmonton Eskimos during the 1970s and early 1980s, winning six Grey Cups and recording 66 interceptions in his career.
 At the time of his retirement he was the all-time leader in interceptions.
 He was inducted into the CFHF in 2004.

 In a game against the Hamilton Tiger-Cats in 1990, Rod Hill of the Winnipeg Blue Bombers caught five interceptions, a CFL record for a regular-season game.
 Canadian and Pro Football Hall of Famer Bud Grant of the Blue Bombers, holds the record for most interceptions in a playoff game, also with five, which he accomplished in a game against the Saskatchewan Roughriders in 1953.

 Quarterback Danny McManus has the record for most interceptions thrown in a CFL career with 281.
 Damon Allen is a close second with 278 interceptions thrown.